Thomas Croft Buck

 Thomas Croft Buck (sometimes incorrectly referred to as Buch; born 16 July 1970) is a Danish lightweight rower.

 Rowing career

 He won a gold medal at the 1992 World Rowing Championships in Montreal with the lightweight men's eight.
-And gold medal again the 1995 World Rowing Championships in Tampere with the lightweight men's eight.
+And another gold medal again the 1995 World Rowing Championships in Tampere with the lightweight men's eight.
 Buck added "Croft" as a middle name in 1991.

 FISA listings

 Buck is listed in the World Rowing database with various entries: